athankefalas/RouteLinkKit/README.md

 You may also install this framework manually by downloading the `RouteLinkKit` project and including it in your project.

-## ⚡️ Quick setup
+## ⚡️ Quick Setup

-This section will contain an example setup, for a app that displays a list of products.
+This section will contain an example setup, for a app that displays a list of products and their details.

-1. Define a set of Routes
+### 1. Define a set of Routes

+A route is a type that can represent the routes available in a specific navigation hierarchy.
+Each route must be uniquely identifiable by it's hash value.
+To define a route you can create an `enum`, `struct` or `class` and conform to the `RouteRepresenting` protocol.
+In the context of the test products app we may define the available routes as the `enum` below:

 ```swift
 enum ProductRoutes: RouteRepresenting {